20% off your first purchase with code: SHOP24

 If you buy premade labels and stickers, they usually have matching pictures.

-Now if you have a very large number of books, putting a sticker on every single one could take a lot of time.
+If you have a very large number of books, putting a sticker on every single one could take a lot of time.
 An alternative to stickers is to write the number or code inside the cover or on the back of each book.